mannduuu07-png/ecommerce-funnel-analysis/README.md

 ### 4. Coverage and Last-Event Analysis
 - Measured the overlap between clickstream sessions and sessions appearing in transactions
+- Validated transaction-to-clickstream linkage: 852,582 of 852,584 transaction sessions had corresponding clickstream records
+- Identified 2 transaction sessions with no corresponding clickstream activity and documented them as source-data linkage exceptions
 - Isolated 42,621 clickstream sessions with no transaction record
 - Classified each session by its final recorded event
 - **Goal:** Interpret the unusually high funnel rates and identify a practical recovery target